reyx7/nearby_shops/README.md

 ### Frameworks and Tools

-nearby_shops is currently using  the following frameworks and tools.
+Nearby_shops is currently using  the following frameworks and tools.
 Instructions on how to use them in your own application are linked below.

 | Tools | README |
 | ------ | ------ |